 By the way, here is an uncomfortable comparison I discovered a few years ago.
 Do you know about the Enneagram personality test?
 Don’t worry if you don’t—I’ll keep it simple.
 There are nine personality types.
 My type is number nine, “the Peacemaker,” and the main thing to say about that type for the moment is that people like me are always tempted to avoid conflict practically at any cost.
 We want everybody to get along so much that we’ll refuse to notice when a situation gets conflicted.
 How Episcopalian!
 But there’s another type, type eight, “the Challenger”—“Self-Confident, Decisive, Willful, and Confrontational.”
 They almost live for conflict.

-GraceUnlimited is cosponsored by the Evangelical Lutheran Church in America.
-Early this month the entire denomination voted to become “a sanctuary church body,” promising to continue standing with refugees and immigrants from other countries to make sure they are being treated fairly in a legal system that almost everybody agrees needs reforming.
+A few years ago the Evangelical Lutheran Church in America voted as an entire denomination to become “a sanctuary church body,” promising to continue standing with refugees and immigrants from other countries to make sure they are being treated fairly in a legal system that almost everybody agrees needs reforming.
+We are, by the way, in full communion with this church.
 They were immediately denounced by Fox News and accused of disobeying the Bible and of calling for illegal actions.
 (They had actually been very clear that they were not calling on their congregations to break the law.
 But you wouldn’t have known that from hearing the reaction.)

 So again, when you try to bring peace to a conflicted situation, when you try to live out the radical embrace of God’s love in a world that doesn’t want to hear about it, you’re bound to bring, not just peace, but more division.
 I don’t want to hear that, type nine that I am, but I can’t afford to shut my eyes to what seems to happen every time our faith community does actually try to live this out.